2018-19 Annual Report (text version)

 GOC: Government-owned Corporation.

-Green Bond: QTC Green Bonds are guaranteed by the Queensland State Government, issued under the AUD Bond Program with 144A capability and certified by the Climate Bonds Initiative.
-Proceeds from QTC Green Bonds are to be used to fund qualifying green projects and assets for the State of Queensland.
-The proceeds are allocated to specific projects that support Queensland’s transition to a low-carbon, climate resilient and environmentally sustainable economy.
+Green Bonds: QTC green bonds on issue are guaranteed by the Queensland State Government, issued under the AUD Bond Program with 144A capability and certified by the Climate Bonds Initiative (CBI).
+Proceeds from QTC green bonds are used to fund qualifying green projects and assets for the State of Queensland that support Queensland’s transition to a low-carbon, climate resilient and environmentally sustainable economy.
 QTC’s Green Bond Framework facilitates the issuance of both CBI certified green bonds and green bonds that accord with the International Capital Market Association (ICMA) Green Bond Principles.
 QTC’s Green Bond Framework has been developed in line with the Green Bond Principles and is consistent with the Climate Bonds Standard.
 It has been verified by DNV GL, an approved third-party assurance provider that also provides annual verification of QTC’s pool of eligible projects and assets.

 Issue price: The price at which a new security is issued in the primary market.